Best cordless drills – tried and tested to help you power through your next DIY project

 It comes with a huge 5Ah battery that has a great run-time of around nine hours, depending on your task of choice (you can use a smaller battery to reduce the weight of the tool if necessary).
 The battery charges in 75 minutes and the battery technology optimises power to help you complete jobs quickly.

-The drill offers 13 torque settings and is suitable for drilling into steel, masonry and wood.
+The drill offers 13 torque settings.
+Garry reviewed this one too and he found that drilling in to various materials (steel, wood, masonry etc) was "straightforward".
 It has an excellent quality, single-piece, all-metal chuck capable of supporting drill bits from 1.5mm to 13mm in size, and can drill up to 13mm in steel, 13mm in masonry, and 40mm in wood.
 It also has three modes of LED work light.
+Garry shared: "so long as you use the correct bits and the correct approach to drilling, the DCD796 isn't going to let you down."

 Similarly to the Makita DHP458Z, DeWalt 18V batteries are compatible with the whole DeWalt XR suite of tools, so if you already own something from the range, the bare version of this drill would be a cost-effective choice.

-Read more in our full DeWalt DCD796P1 review
+Read our full DeWalt DCD796P1 review for more detail.

 Specifications